LuanEdCosta/msg-to-img/README.md

 ## :computer: Development

-Clone the project then run:
+Clone the project, open a terminal window and run:

 ```bash
 yarn install